Career Resources for Students of Color

-- INSIGHT Into Diversity – One of the most recognized resources for equal opportunity employers who are seeking to add diverse, qualified candidates to their workforce.
+- INSIGHT Into Diversity — One of the most recognized resources for equal opportunity employers who are seeking to add qualified candidates of color to their workforce.
 Job postings include positions in academia, business, healthcare, and the government.

-- Institute for Broadening Participation – A directory of links to programs designed to increase diversity in the science, technology, engineering and mathematics (STEM) workforce.
+- Institute for Broadening Participation — A directory of links to programs designed to increase the presence of historically underrepresented identities in the science, technology, engineering and mathematics (STEM) workforce.
 The programs include internship, job, scholarship and fellowship opportunities.
-The institute is an independent, open source non-profit and provides resources to faculty and students by means of an infrastructure unfettered by institutional or disciplinary barriers.
+The institute is an independent, open source nonprofit and provides resources to faculty and students by means of an infrastructure unfettered by institutional or disciplinary barriers.

-- NACE Diversity Resources – The National Association of Colleges and Employers (NACE) connects university career service professionals to recruiters and employers.
-It maintains a list of diversity resources accessible to students.
+- NACE Diversity & Inclusion Resources — The National Association of Colleges and Employers (NACE) connects university career service professionals to recruiters and employers.
+It maintains a list of resources accessible to students from historically underrepresented identities.